 And, last but not least, the Hyafilia Grand which when ‘injected‘ goes deeper into the skin than the other two mentioned above.
 It is the densest filler in the series to increase the volume of cheekbones, chin, cheeks.
 I might get that one, next.

 It took about a week to finally receive my Hyafilia Classic Filler.
 It cost me about $57 for ONE syringe filled with the Hyaluronic acid.
 So, it basically was for one session of injecting it in my fine lines and some was left over for my lips.
 I should have bought more but wanted to see what it did for me, first, before investing in more.

 I knew basically nothing about how to set up the Hyaluron pen or how to load it so I could use it.
-So, I watched several Youtube videos on how to do all that before actually trying to do it myself.
+So, I watched several Youtube videos on Hyalulron Pen reviews and on how to do all that before actually trying to do it myself.
 This stuff is way too expensive to just waste it!
 After watching tons of youtube videos on the subject, I felt I had the knowledge to try it myself.

 Always make sure you have a sterile environment!
 Wash your hands, wear gloves and then you can prepare your Hyaluron pen for use.
 I had rubbing alcohol nearby and cotton pads so I could swipe over the areas on my face that I was going to treat.
 After that, I took the Hyaluron pen and twisted it until it stopped.

 Then I took the hyaluronic acid out of its packaging and took one of the empty ampoules and injected the Hyaluronic acid into the empty ampoule.
 They have needles that come with the Hyaluronic acid so you can inject the acid into the empty ampoules easier, but I did not use the needles because it is easy to squirt the Hyaluronic acid into the ampoules.